cp-algorithms/cp-algorithms/src/graph/edmonds_karp.md

 It should be noted, that the Ford-Fulkerson method doesn't specify a method of finding the augmenting path.
 Possible approaches are using [DFS](depth-first-search.md) or [BFS](breadth-first-search.md) which both work in $O(E)$.
-If all capacities of the network are integers, then for each augmenting path the flow of the network increases by at least 1 (for more details see [Integral flow theorem](#integral-theorem)).
+If all the capacities of the network are integers, then for each augmenting path the flow of the network increases by at least 1 (for more details see [Integral flow theorem](#integral-theorem)).
 Therefore, the complexity of Ford-Fulkerson is $O(E F)$, where $F$ is the maximal flow of the network.
 In the case of rational capacities, the algorithm will also terminate, but the complexity is not bounded.
 In the case of irrational capacities, the algorithm might never terminate, and might not even converge to the maximal flow.